microsoft/Kusto-Query-Language/doc/maxif-aggfunction.md

-description: Learn how to use the maxif() function to calculate the maximum value of an expression where the predicate evaluates to true. ms.reviewer: alexans ms.topic: reference ms.date: 11/16/2022
+description: Learn how to use the maxif() function to calculate the maximum value of an expression where the predicate evaluates to true. ms.reviewer: alexans ms.topic: reference ms.date: 03/12/2023
 ---
 # maxif() (aggregation function)

-Calculates the maximum value of *Expr* in records for which *Predicate* evaluates to `true`.
+Calculates the maximum value of *expr* in records for which *predicate* evaluates to `true`.

 [!INCLUDE [data-explorer-agg-function-summarize-note](../../includes/data-explorer-agg-function-summarize-note.md)]